Temporally Consistent Online Depth Estimation in Dynamic Scenes

 \subsection{Benchmark Results}

 We benchmark \ours{} across varied datasets.
 We first fine-tune the stereo network on each dataset to ensure good per-frame accuracy and keep it frozen for a fair comparison.
 We then fine-tune the motion and fusion networks, using the output of the stereo network as input.
 We summarize results in \autoref{tab:fine-tuning}, provide end-to-end results in \aref{app:e2e_training} and zero-shot results in \aref{app:zero-shot}.

 \textbf{Dataset} TartanAir \cite{wang2020tartanair} is a synthetic dataset with simulated drone motions in different scenes.
-We use 15 scenes (219434 images) for training, 1 scene for validation (6607 images) and 1 scene (5915 images) for testing.
+We use 15 scenes (219434 images) for training, 1 scene for validation (6607 images), and 1 scene (5915 images) for testing.

 KITTI Depth \cite{uhrig2017sparsity} has footage of real-world driving scenes, where ground truth depth is acquired from LiDAR.
-We follow the official split and train our network on 57 scenes (38331 images), validate on 1 scene (1100 images), and test on 13 scenes (3426 images).
-However, due to missing ground truth optical flow, we use pseudo ground truth information inferred from an off-the-shelf optical flow network \cite{teed2020raft} trained on KITTI 2015.
+We follow the official split and train \ours{} on 57 scenes (38331 images), validate on 1 scene (1100 images), and test on 13 scenes (3426 images).
+We use pseudo ground truth information inferred from an off-the-shelf optical flow network \cite{teed2020raft} trained on KITTI 2015.

 KITTI 2015 \cite{menze2015joint} is a subset of KITTI Depth with 200 temporal image pairs.
-The data is complementary to KITTI Depth as ground truth optical flow information is provided, however the long-term temporal consistency is not captured as there are only two frames for each scene.
-We train on 160 image pairs, validate on 20 image pairs and test on 20 image pairs.
+The data is complementary to KITTI Depth as ground truth optical flow information is provided, however, the long-term temporal consistency is not captured as there are only two frames for each scene.
+We train on 160 image pairs, validate on 20 image pairs, and test on 20 image pairs.
 Given the small dataset size, we perform five-fold cross-validation experiments and report the average results.